albu-alex/KeychainDeletionOnAppFirstStart/README.md

 - **Singleton ViewModel:** The project uses a shared instance of the `LoginViewModel` class following the Singleton pattern.
 This ensures a single instance throughout the app, providing a consistent state.

+- **First Open Check:** On the app's first open, it checks if it is the initial launch using UserDefaults.
+If it is the first open, any existing data in the app's Keychain is deleted.
+This is particularly useful in the case of app reinstallation.

 ## Getting Started

 1. **Clone the repository:**